Chapter 9: Back in action

 "He's right, Yoruichi-san.
 We have to go now."
 She looked around nervously, obviously expecting something to happen.
 "There's no point in taking the long way back to the portal.
 I'll open a Garganta from here and-" They didn't find out what else Nelliel was going to do, because at that very moment, something rather large fell from the sky and landed right in front of her feet, instinctively making her leap backwards.

 "'Tall, beautiful young woman, green hair, cracked mask with horns'...
 You must be Nelliel Tu Odelschwanck.
 You wouldn't happen to know that guy, would you?"
-Takahashi came out from behind a large rock, looking like a total savage.
+Takahashi serenely sauntered over to them, looking like a total savage.
 The top of his Shinigami uniform was simply gone, his Hakama were in tatters, he was barefoot and his hair was so greasy and messy it looked like he had a bird's nest on his head.
 The fact that he had partially-dried blood splattered all over him didn't do his image any good either.

 Grimmjow looked at what Takahashi had thrown toward them.
-Upon closer inspection, it turned out be a person rather than an object.
+Upon closer inspection, it wasn't so much of a 'what' as a 'who'.
 The poor bastard wasn't looking too healthy.

 "I found him wandering around Las Noches, looking for supplies.
 He told me lots of interesting things."
 Takahashi slowly came closer.
 His calm demeanor was in stark contrast to his current appearance.
 To be fair though, anyone who wasn't a Hollow would probably look like that after spending half a week in the wilderness of Hueco Mundo.
 Even Grimmjow hadn't looked too respectable after wandering around the desert by himself for a few days.